 To assess the risks related to palm oil the commodity is included in our company-wide security of supply assessment.
 The two key risks related to palm oil are deforestation and reputational damage.

 In 2020, we started using RepRisk as a tool to identify high-risk suppliers regarding sustainability.
 This tool gives us more insight into the supplier-specific risks and provides the necessary information for focused supplier engagement.
 We created a palm supplier specific watchlist to monitor any risks related to the palm oil supply chain, including deforestation.
 We receive real time alerts when any of our palm suppliers are mentioned in incidents related to forests.
-For example, in November 2020 we received alerts concerning Korindo Group and deforestation allegations in Indonesia.
-We immediately engaged with our suppliers on this topic to determine if Korindo was in Corbion's value chain and took steps to develop an action plan if needed.
-As a result we found that Korindo wasn't part of our palm supply chain effectively mitigating this risk.
-In 2021, 100% of our palm oil suppliers have been assessed in the security of supply assessment.
+For example, in September 2022 we received alerts from RepRisk concerning the Astra Agro Lestari (AAL) company regarding potential land grabbing accusations for three of their plantations in Indonesia.
+As a result, we found that we were not directly linked to AAL, but they were found further in our palm supply chain.
+As a part of this we started monitoring in more detail all suppliers that have supplied from AAL and determined their ongoing actions...
+In 2022, 100% of our palm oil suppliers have been assessed in the security of supply assessment.
 If a raw material/supplier combination is classified as high risk a mitigation plan is created.
 Mitigation actions include supplier engagement, additional traceability investigation, SMETA audits, or identification of alternative raw materials or suppliers.
 When necessary we use the help of external consultants.
 We update the assessment and mitigation plans annually to ensure continued awareness and to be prepared for potential issues.

 Our palm oil policy describes our requirements for responsible sourcing of palm, including no deforestation, no peat, and no exploitation.
 Corbion focuses on the implementation of the supply chain standard defined by the RSPO.
-All Corbin plants in the US are RSPO Chain of Custody certified and 100% of our palm oil and primary oleochemicals are sourced Mass Balance (MB) RSPO-certified.
-We source palm oil and palm oil derivatives only from suppliers
+All Corbion plants in the US are RSPO Chain of Custody certified and 100% of our palm oil and primary oleochemicals are sourced Mass Balance (MB) RSPO-certified.
+We source palm oil and palm oil derivatives only from suppliers that are RSPO members working toward production or purchasing of certified sustainable palm oil.
+We have met our 2020 target of 100% RSPO certified palm oil and primary oleochemicals and are working towards our 2024 target of 100% RSPO certified secondary oleochemicals.